-Many babies and small children have eczema (also called infantile eczema or atopic dermatitis).
-It shows up as patches of dry, red, leathery, sometimes pimply skin.
+Many babies and small children have eczema - also called infantile eczema or atopic dermatitis.
+It shows up as patches of dry, red, leathery, and sometimes pimply, skin.
 The skin is almost always tender, itchy and rough.

-While it may appear just about anywhere on baby's body, eczema most often occurs on baby's cheeks, and at the joints of their arms and legs.
+While it may appear just about anywhere on a baby's body, eczema most often occurs on a baby's cheeks, forehead and scalp, and at the joints of their arms and legs.

 Infant eczema can be easily confused with cradle cap, another red, scaly rash of infancy.
 Cradle cap generally clears up by eight months, and usually appears on the scalp, sides of the nose, eyelids, eyebrows and behind the ears.